apptainer/singularity-userdocs/definition_files.rst

         This is a demo container used to illustrate a def file that uses all supported sections.

-Although, the order of the sections in the def file is unimportant, they have been documented below in the order of their execution during the build process for logical understanding.
+Although the order of the sections in the def file is unimportant, they have been documented below in the order of their execution during the build process for logical understanding.